HOW TO MEASURE MARKETING PERFORMANCE

 For example, “gaining new leads” isn’t a wise goal.
 A wise version of that goal would be “increase the number of leads gained per month to 100 by the highest of the quarter.” you’d want to appreciate different purposes depending on the character of your business and your broader business objectives.
 Some plans you will want to line include increasing:

-How familiar consumers are together with your brand and its characteristics?
+How familiar are consumers together with your brand and its characteristics?

 The number of leads is the number of potential customers who have expressed interest in your products, services, or company.